aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ott-to-potm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert OTT to POTM or Online App" h2="Export OTT to POTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+OTT (OpenDocument Text) is a popular file format used for creating and editing text documents.
+It is an open standard for text documents and is widely used in the business world.
+However, some applications may not be able to open OTT files, and in such cases, it is necessary to convert the OTT file to a different format.
+POTM (PowerPoint Open XML Macro-Enabled Presentation) is a file format used by Microsoft PowerPoint that supports macros.
+It is a popular format for presentations, and so it is often necessary to convert OTT files to POTM.

+<h2>How Aspose.Total helps for ott to potm conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate OTT to POTM conversion while using two of it's APIs.
-Load your OTT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POTM.
+Aspose.Total for C++ is a powerful suite of file automation APIs that allows users to automate the conversion of OTT to POTM.
+It consists of two APIs, Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the OTT file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation in POTM format.
+The new presentation can then be saved as a POTM file.
+This process can be automated using Aspose.Total for C++, making it easy to convert OTT files to POTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}